TheJacksonLaboratory/FunDataR/3_multivariate/lesson3.md

 ```

-Categorical:continuous interaction: the additive categorical term can change
-  the intercept.
-The interaction between categorical and continous will
+An interaction between **categorical and continuous** variables results in the
-  change the coefficient of the continous in each group.
-That is, there
-  is potentially a different slope for each group.
+  slope of the response vs. the continuous variable changing from group
+  to group.
+If the categorical variables are also included as individual terms
+  (they normally would be, if the interaction is included and theory does not
+  provide justification for removing the individual terms), the intercepts
+  will also be different in different groups.
+In the following example, we will
+  look at how the slope of `Sepal.Length` vs `Sepal.Width` varies between two
+  iris species:

 ```
 rm(list=ls())